-With this complete A-Z guide you will learn everything you need to know to study German.
+With this complete A-Z guide you will learn everything you need to know how to learn German.

 You will find a compilation of the best resources, videos, tasks, work sheets and much more in the whole internet.

 No matter what your language level is, in this guide you will find the appropriate means for studying.